-After the students have chosen their particular preschool pig craft to complete suggest that they could use them to make up a play - the pigs could sing a song such as To market to market to buy a fat pig, Home again, home again, jiggety jig.
+- After the students have chosen their particular preschool pig craft to complete, suggest that they could use them to make up a play.
+Lead them in a song such as To market to market to buy a fat pig, Home again, home again, jiggety jig.

 - slide 4 of 5

 Pigs by Robert Munsch: A riotous story about the pigs on Megan's farm.
 "Don't open the gate!" warns Megan's father!